crazypill/aprs-monitor/README.md

 There are many things that aren't complete yet.
 Most noticably are the overlay symbols.
 I have only implemented a few symbols mainly because I'm looking for high quality icons or I couldn't find a proper emoji or glyph to communicate the same icon as the standard APRS icon set.
 I might just give up and use the standard set, but not without a fight first.
 Of course, this being open source, you can go ahead and do that work for me!
 Please be sure to make it a user settable preference as I like my icons better than the standard set.
 I hope you do too.

 Thank you for contributing to this project.
-It is not ment to replace the excellent APRS.fi iOS app.
+It is not meant to replace the excellent APRS.fi iOS app.
 For some reason I could not get that app to see my RPi bluetooth KISS port so I wrote my own app.
 I've spent about a week solid writing this and this current feature set will be released as v1.0.
 I plan to add more features later depending on how many people find this app valuable or how much feedback I get.

 There are no iOS apps that let you connect to a remote TNC.
 There's APRSDroid on Android that I found which actually found my RPi but then crashed connecting to it, and subsequently crashed ever launch thereafter.